WarrenReader/study-materials/JavaScript/Interview Questions/Interview Questions.md

 Strict mode can be applied to entire scrips or to individual functions.
 It does not apply to block statements enclosed in curly braces.
 To apply it to entire scripts place this statement at the top of the script file "use strict";.
 To apply it to functions put this statement at the top of the function's body "use strict";.

+**What’s the difference between a for loop and a for in loop**
+*For Loop*: A for loop has the following structure for(initialExpression; condition; incrementExpression).
+It is used to iterate over objects like arrays, or to execute a block of code a specific number of times.

+*For In Loop*: The for in loop has the following structure for(props in obj).
+It is used to iterate over the enumerable properties of an object.
+For each distinct property, statements can be executed.
+This loop should not be used with arrays.

 What is the difference between events, event handlers, and event listeners?
 What is lexical scope
 Describe context
 Dot notation v. bracket notation
-What’s the difference between a for loop and a for in loop
 Explain let vs var
 Describe 3 es2015 features and how they differ from ES5
 Describe how scoping works in JavaScript